What to Expect When You Apply to Work at BlueCross

 computer open to BlueCross Careers website Hover image

-BlueCross BlueShield of South Carolina employs thousands of people across South Carolina as one of the largest employers in the state.
-We were even recently named to Forbes list of best large employers in the state.
+BlueCross BlueShield of South Carolina employs thousands of people across South Carolina.
+We are one of the largest employers in the state.
 We are always looking to attract top talent to serve our members and meet client needs.

 Why work for BlueCross?
-There are plenty of reasons, but here’s the top five
+There are plenty of reasons.
+Read about the top five.

-BlueCross and its subsidiaries provide more than health insurance.
+BlueCross is more than an insurance company.
 We are a technology company.
-We employ doctors, nurses, accountants, marketing professionals and more.
-Look at our current job openings to find the right position for you on our Careers page.
+We employ people in 11 job clusters.
+Take a look at our current job openings to find the right position for you on our Careers page.

 How to apply